kabo/BitcoinConverter/README.md

 # BitcoinConverter
-A Firefox add-on to convert BTC to USD, using BitStamp API
+A Firefox add-on to convert BTC or mBTC to USD, using BitStamp API

 ![screenshot](data/screenshot.png)